By Jerome Bellion-Jourdan

 Some expected that the changes introduced by Ecuador in the revised draft presented to the 5th session may trigger a new dynamic.
 Two such changes were particularly noticed as there was much attention to these issues since Human Rights Council resolution 26/9 established this Intergovernmental working group in 2014.
 The first is the draft’s preamble reference to the UN Guiding Principles on Business and Human Rights, which is meant to signal that the new legally binding instrument would be in line with this authoritative framework carefully crafted by Special Representative of the UN Secretary General John Ruggie and endorsed by the UN Human Rights Council in 2011.
 The second is revised language on the scope of the instrument that appears to respond to the demands from some States and other stakeholders that the new instrument should not be limited to “transnational corporations” and could cover all business companies.

 However, these and other changes in the revised draft did not significantly affect the overall dynamics and the paradox of an inter-governmental process lacking traction from States.
 Some States, including the US, Canada, Australia, Japan, and the Republic of Korea, were not in the room.
 Others, such as China and the Russian Federation, maintained a critical view of the draft or the very objective of negotiating a new instrument.
 A few, including South Africa (co-sponsor of the process with Ecuador), Cuba and Venezuela, reiterated their principled support to the process and its objective, while others engaged mainly to request clarifications.
 The European Union participated without a formal mandate to negotiate, thus disappointing those who expect the EU to lead and bring a critical mass of States to the table.
-Will the new European Commission, coming to office on 1 November 2019, take a different approach?
+Will the new European Commission, coming to office in December 2019, take a different approach?
 The answers by Commissioner-designate for Justice Didier Reynders in his hearing before the European Parliament fueled expectations for European legislation on the duty of vigilance, but the question remains: if this materializes, would it be accompanied by a proactive support for a legally binding instrument at the international level?

 “… some question privately the real intentions of the States pushing for a treaty.”